 Hatcher Prichard Architects has designed a bespoke ‘Nexus’ building to provide alternative learning provision for eight highly specialist need pupils at Briarwood SEN Special School in Bristol.
-The bespoke facility opened in March 2019 and provides specialist education and care for children and young people with severe learning difficulties and complex needs including autism and sensory impairment.
+The bespoke facility was awarded BREEAM ‘Very Good’ accreditation when it opened in March 2019, and provides specialist education and care for children and young people with severe learning difficulties and complex needs including autism and sensory impairment.

 The building provides alternative teaching whereby pupils with one or a number of the following special educational needs, and considered a risk to themselves and/or the wellbeing of others are taught individually in a classroom with two carers and associated specialists.

 • Severe Learning Difficulties (SLD)